Kentucky Public Adjusters

+As public adjusters, we get this question a lot.
 Many people confuse insurance adjusters with public adjusters.
 They both have the same skills and knowledge.
 However, an insurance adjuster works exclusively for your insurance company, and a public adjuster works only for policyholders.
-While the insurance adjuster is on the side of his employer (your insurance company) a private public adjuster is on your side and is charged with the responsibility of helping you maximize your settlement.
+While the insurance adjuster is on the side of his employer (your insurance company) a Kentucky private adjuster or Kentucky public adjuster is on your side and is charged with the responsibility of helping you maximize your settlement.

 Another effective means for reaching an equitable insurance settlement is called Appraisal.
 Almost all insurance policies in Kentucky allow for an Appraisal if the insurer and policyholder disagree on the value of the loss.
 The Appraisal process allows for an impartial panel of three people to do a thorough examination of the property to determine the accurate value of the loss.
 Many times, but not always, you will have the opportunity of choosing as your appraiser a licensed public adjuster.
 (See, “Appraisal”).

-What Types Of Claims Do Kentucky Public Adjusters Handle?
+What Types Of Claims Do Public Adjusters Handle?

-Public adjusters are trained to analyze damages from many types of events, some examples of events that may cause major losses include:
+As Kentucky Public adjusters, we are trained to analyze damages from many types of events, some examples of events that may cause major losses to include:

 - Water damage